 - Bomen en Vruchtenbuurt

 - The Bomen en Vruchtenbuurt is a lively residential area with a mix of houses in different styles.
 There are plenty of shops, cafés, and lunchrooms, adding to the liveliness.
 It is an urban area and not as green as the surrounding neighborhoods but close enough to the dunes and beach to find some rest.
-Public transportation to the city center is superb, but parking and access to the highways may be a problem depending on the day’s time.
+Public transportation to the city center is superb, but parking and highway access may be a problem depending on the day’s time.

 - Statenkwartier is one of the most charming neighborhoods of The Hague, with plenty of stately houses.
-Its Art Nouveau style architecture is rather impressive.
+Its Art Nouveau-style architecture is rather impressive.
 The Statenkwartier is exceptionally well served by public transportation, but access to the highways is not easy.
 Statenkwartier also has a delightful shopping street, the Frederik Hendriklaan.
 Many expat families live in Statenkwartier and enjoy the quality of life in this area.
-The beaches and harbor of Scheveningen are within walking distance, so you will always have the opportunity to enjoy fresh fish on one of the many terraces around the harbor of Scheveningen.
+The beaches and harbor of Scheveningen are within walking distance, so you will always have the opportunity to enjoy fresh fish on one of the many terraces around the port of Scheveningen.